 Frannie and Rudy picked up their sex lives where they had stopped, but it was never quite satisfying for her.
 Earlier, just the excitement of sex had been enough, but Rudy was not a great lover and refused to allow her to spice up the action by putting into practice what she had learned from reading.
 She was also coming to resent that he had seduced her at such an early age, although she admitted that she would have hated to miss the sex in those years.

-The police never even investigated Rudy's murder; so, justice was up to Frannie.
+That hoodlum was the first person Frannie ever killed.
+The police never even investigated Rudy's murder; so, justice was up to her.
 She could have easily killed the man with her bare hands or bare feet; however, she could not force herself to do so because that would be a violation of her code of honor.
 That it was against the law didn't bother her, and the act of killing him didn't bother her.
 So, she devised a plan.
 From her extensive reading, she knew of a poison from a plant that was readily available.
 She just needed to get to the hoodlum when he was vulnerable, and, to prepare, she decided to play private eye.
 When her snooping revealed that the hoodlum used a local madam to supply him with any new woman on her staff, she applied to the madam using a false identity and was accepted as one of her prostitutes.
-It didn't bother her that she had to be with a few other customers before her appointment with the hoodlum, but, although she had hoped to get a bit of sexual relief from those encounters, it didn't happen; however, after only a week or so, she was on her way to visit the hoodlum.
+It didn't bother her that she had to be with a few other tricks before her appointment with the hoodlum, but, although she had hoped to get a bit of sexual relief from those encounters, it didn't happen; however, after only a week or so, she was on her way to visit the hoodlum.
 She was searched, but no one paid much attention to her bottles of lubricant, one of them supposedly a special body lotion.
 She gave the man a rollicking night of sex and had a few orgasms herself, mostly, she later decided, from thinking that the man on top of her would soon be dead by her hand.
 She left several scratches on him, and, as the night wore on, she rubbed the 'special body lotion' on the scratches.
 She even got some in his eyes as he napped, and she knew it wouldn't cause pain to his eyes because it created numbness.
 For a finale, she rode him, not even stopping when she climaxed but continuing until she could tell the poison was taking effect.

 "You just enjoyed one night of Bliss," she stated calmly.
 "It's the only one you'll ever get.
 Just so you know, you are dying for Rudy.
 Remember Rudy Baum.
 Thanks for the sex.
 Bye, forever."
 She got off him, and began dressing.
 He tried to get up, but she shoved him back to the bed.
 He attempted to call for help, but she held her hand over his mouth and said, "Ssshh.
 Don't bother people.
 I'll see myself out."